willfaught/willfaught.github.io/content/blog/2015-11-25-a-cute-star-wars-easter-egg-by-google-search.md

 tags:
 - star wars
 - google
-title: A cute Star Wars Easter egg by Google search
+title: A Cute Star Wars Easter Egg By Google Search
 ---

 Search for "a long time ago in a galaxy far, far away".